AshTd/Voxel-Builder-Legacy/README.md

 The project is under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license

 ## Contacts
-If you have any questions or suggestions, please feel free to contact me at [mailto:goldphoenixoriginal@mail.ru]
+If you have any questions or suggestions, please feel free to contact me at goldphoenixoriginal@mail.ru